What is Azure Monitoring?

 The Azure cloud platform features more than 200 cloud services, web apps, and products that help with your ITOps and DevOps, and can be used with both Microsoft as well as additional third-party software and systems.
 It also supports diverse tools, programming languages, and infrastructures.

 Azure monitor is considered to be the most prosperous commercial cloud vendor.
-Its easy-to-use design helps make the migration process from on-premises to cloud migration a bit smoother.
+Its easy-to-use design helps make the migration process from cloud and on-premises a bit smoother.
 It also offers well-thought-out, as well as easily deployable growth solutions with cost-effective results since there is lower administrative overhead when incorporating a cloud into your business.

 What is Azure monitoring?

 Azure monitoring enables you to have a clear view of your entire Azure infrastructure and services.
-The main components of Azure monitoring involve the telemetric data stores containing detailed metrics and logs for virtual machines that come about by using runbook automation.
+The data collected by Azure monitoring involve the telemetric data stores containing detailed metrics and logs for virtual machines that come about by using runbook automation.